Skip to main content

 Step 3: Receive Your Designation

-The Clerk's office will assign one daily and one weekly newspaper from their approved list.
+The Clerk's office assigns one daily and one weekly newspaper from their approved list.
 They'll provide this designation in writing.

 Step 4: Contact Both Newspapers